abhishekchak52/ML_qubit_design/.ipynb_checkpoints/README-checkpoint.md

 Do this first.
 See the [ENV_SETUP](ENV_SETUP.md) documentation.

+##  Fermilab Elastic Analysis Facility (EAF) setup
+A GPU is reccomended.
+If you have a Fermilab services account, you can use it to run jupyter notebooks on the EAF using the following instructions:

+1. Navigate to [https://eafdocs.fnal.gov/master/index.html](https://eafdocs.fnal.gov/master/index.html) and sign in with your credentials
+2. Follow the three steps under **Quickstart**.
+When navigating to the link in step two, enter your credentials again
+3. Click on 'Add New Server'
+4. Scroll to the bottom of server options and chose the one that says "Fermilab generic notebooks"
+5. Select the middle of the three options to choose a GPU, and from the drop down menue chose the largest slot
+6. Clone the repo there

+Please feel free to contribute instructions if you use a GPU elsewhere.

 ## Quick Start

 If you have set up the environment and data, then move to the data analysis notebook (`00_`), then the model training (`01_`), etc.